fbpx

 Just because the leaves and temperatures are dropping, doesn’t mean pests aren’t attempting to gain access to your home.
 In some instances, the arrival of fall emboldens certain pest species to enter your living space.

-An array of pests from mice to bed bugs remain active all year-around.
+An array of pests from mice to bed bugs remain active all year round.
 And don’t let the “out of sight, out of mind” mindset fool you.
 Just because you don’t see pests in your home, doesn’t mean they aren’t there.
-And so is the threat they present to people, property and food.
+And so is the threat they present to people, property, and food.

 This behavior is commonly called overwintering.